Morton Birnbaum: Early life and education

 Birnbaum was born to Jewish parents on October 20, 1926 in Brooklyn, NY.
 He attended Erasmus Hall High School and then Columbia University.
-After serving in the US Navy, Birnbaum received his law degree from Columbia Law School in 1951.
+After serving in the US Navy, Birnbaum received his Juris Doctor degree from Columbia Law School in 1951.
 He earned his medical degree from New York Medical College in 1957.
 He then undertook a postdoctoral fellowship at Harvard University in 1958, which included a training program funded by a grant from the National Institute of Mental Health.
-He earned his final degree, a Doctor of Jurisprudence (JD), a legal doctoral degree, from Columbia University in 1961.
+He earned his final degree, a Juris Doctor (JD) (a legal doctoral degree) from Columbia University in 1961.

 Throughout his life, Birnbaum would work as an internist in a private gerontology practice in Bedford-Stuyvesant and conduct legal work pro bono.
 It was through his pro bono work that he first advocated for better treatment for the mentally ill, winning several legal victories for their civil rights, and for improved Medicaid benefits in state hospitals.